Poland: Transport

 Transport in Poland is provided by means of rail, road, marine shipping and air travel.
 The country is part of EU's Schengen Area and is an important transport hub due to its strategic geographical position in Central Europe.
 Some of the longest European routes, including the E30 and E40, run through Poland.
 The country has a good network of highways consisting of express roads and motorways.
 As of August 2023, Poland has the world's 21st-largest road network, maintaining over 5000 km of highways in use.
-In larger cities, public transport is heavily utilised; some of Poland's tram and light rail transit systems are among the world's largest, with Europe's biggest rolling stock.
+In larger cities, public transport is heavily utilised; Poland is one of Europe's largest bus and tram manufacturers, and hosts one of the biggest tram and light rail transit systems.

 In 2022, the nation had 19393 km of railway track, the third longest in the European Union after Germany and France.
-The Polish State Railways (PKP) is the dominant railway operator, with certain major voivodeships or urban areas possessing their own commuter and regional rail.
+Polish State Railways (PKP) is the dominant railway operator, with certain major voivodeships or urban areas possessing their own commuter and regional rail.
 Poland has a number of international airports, the largest of which is Warsaw Chopin Airport.
 It is the primary global hub for LOT Polish Airlines, the country's flag carrier.

 Seaports exist all along Poland's Baltic coast, with most freight operations using Świnoujście, Police, Szczecin, Kołobrzeg, Gdynia, Gdańsk and Elbląg as their base.
 The Port of Gdańsk is the only port in the Baltic Sea adapted to receive oceanic vessels.
 Polferries and Unity Line are the largest Polish ferry operators, with the latter providing roll-on/roll-off and train ferry services to Scandinavia.